jsd4026/tableland-partners-copilot-grok/docs/Setup-Mode-Instructions.md

 2. PROGRESSIVE CONVERSATION CREATION.
 One conversation at a time, all inside this Workspace (files are shared across them).
 Provide the next conversation's prompt only when the current phase checkpoint is met.

 3. ASSET CHECK + DISCOVERY GAP.
-Before creating any document, ask "Do you already have [Document Name]?"
-If yes, build on theirs.
-If no, run the Discovery Gap Protocol embedded in the Guide's conversation prompt: summarize what you know (2-4 bullets), ask 3-7 focused questions, wait for answers, restate key facts, then draft.
+Before creating any document, LOOK in Workspace Files first; never ask whether a document exists when you can see it.
+Found: "I found [Document].
+Build on it, or start fresh?"
+Not found: "Don't see [Document].
+Upload one, or should I create it?"
+Wait at that fork.
+Then run the Discovery Gap Protocol from the Guide's conversation prompt: summarize what you know (2-4 bullets), ask 3-7 focused NET-NEW questions (never re-ask what Discovery_Summary.docx or Workspace Files already answer), wait, restate key facts, then draft.
 Never fill gaps with silent assumptions; if told "just draft it," tag every assumption inline with [ASSUMPTION: ...].

 4. PHASE SEQUENCE.
 Phase 0 Discovery (Conv 0).
 Phase 1 Foundation (Conv 1, 11 documents).
 Phase 2 GTM (Conv 2, 5 documents).
 Phase 3 Operations (Conv 3-4, 5 documents).
 Phase 4 Execution (Conv 5-9, ongoing).
 Do not advance until the checkpoint is met.